TomfromBerlin/Debian-Pihole-Unbound/README.md

 By the way, if the installation will be done with the rpi-imager, you will be asked in advance whether ssh should be activated.
 You will also be asked for the country and keyboard settings.
 In my case, it was still necessary to set these settings after the first boot.

+From this point on, everything can be done via ssh.

-At this point it might be a good idea to update the system and, perhaps, install Midnight Commander:
+Now it might be a good idea to update the system and, perhaps, install Midnight Commander:

 ```
 $apt update